port-labs/port-docs/docs/guides-and-tutorials/iam-permissions-guide.md

 ## Next Steps
 - **Install Port's [AWS exporter](/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md)** - You can use Port's AWS exporter to automatically populates your software catalog from your AWS environement.
 You can use the AWS exporter to populate your `AWS Resources` blueprints with different AWS resources.
 - **Enforce [manual approval](/docs/actions-and-automations/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md#configure-manual-approval-for-actions) for your Port actions** - To have control over who is provisioning and revoking permissions, you can set up manual approval for your actions.
 This will enable you to provide a request-approve flow for provisioning and revoking permissions using Port.
-- **Temporary permissions using [Automations](https://roadmap.getport.io/ideas/p/automation) and the `Timer` property** With the automations feature, you will be able to automatically trigger actions using events from the catalog.
-You can use the `Timer Expired` event to trigger the `Revoke permissions` action and create a temporary permissions experience.